 Prof. Kuan-Ting (K. T.) Lai 賴冠廷

-VIVID is a photo-realistic simulator that aims to facilitate deep learning for computer vision, which support different characters: robot, drone, and automobile.
+VIVID is a photo-realistic simulator that aims to facilitate deep learning for computer vision, which supports different characters: robot, drone, and automobile.
 The platform can be used for many research fields including deep reinforcement learning, semantic segmentation object recognition and human action recognition.
-For more details please refer to the project's (github).
+For more details please visit the project's github page.

 In this project, we develop a large-scale action detector of drone that can recognize numerous complex human actions such as running, eating, smoking, photo shooting, and create a large-scale dataset to evaluate our algorithm.

 The table is created by Google Scholar on July 25, 2018.
-(My Profile)
+For latest information, please visit My Google Scholar Profile.

 |The privileged sensing framework: A principled approach to improved human-autonomy integration|